ipfs-inactive/RFC/rfcs/0001-bootstrapping-rfc-process.md

 Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the IPFS community and the sub-teams.

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the language and standard libraries, so that all stakeholders can be confident about the direction the language is evolving in.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the protocol and standard libraries, so that all stakeholders can be confident about the direction the protocol is evolving in.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation